doyoubi/undermoon/docs/meta_command.md

 - `epoch` is the logical time of the configuration this command is sending used to decide which configuration is more up-to-date.
 Every running server-side proxy will store its epoch and will reject all the `UMCTL [SETCLUSTER|SETREPL]` requests which don't have higher epoch.
-- `flags`: Currently it may be NOFLAG or FORCE.
-When it's `FORCE`, the server-side proxy will ignore the epoch rule above and will always accept the configuration
+- `flags`: Currently it may be NOFLAG or combination of FORCE and COMPRESS("FORCE,COMPRESS").
+When it contains `FORCE`, the server-side proxy will ignore the epoch rule above and will always accept the configuration.
+When it contains `COMPRESS`, later it only contains one element with gzip and base64 encoded data.
 - `slot_range` can be like
     - 1 0-1000
     - 2 0-1000 2000-3000